 Connecting Ethernet to the Surface Unit

 You can connect to the Surface Unit via Ethernet by using the USB accessory port.
 The Surface Unit supports most USB-Ethernet dongles, however, we recommend using a known branded 10/100Mbps dongle such as the Apple Ethernet dongle (https://amzn.to/2Yq9yY9).
 Keep in mind that the Surface Unit is no longer splash-proof when exposing the accessory port or charging port.
-The Surface Unit will act as a DHCP-server so there is no need to setup static IP-addresses on the clients.
+The Surface Unit will act as a DHCP-server so there is no need to configure static IP-addresses on the clients.

 Connecting Ethernet to iOS devices